-Flea treatment and prevention (Ctenocephalides felis):
+Flea treatment and prevention (Ctenocephalides felis)

 One treatment prevents future flea infestation for 4 weeks.
 Existing pupae in the environment may emerge for 6 weeks or longer after treatment is initiated, depending upon climatic conditions.
-Therefore, it may be necessary to combine treatment with this veterinary medicinal product with environmental treatments aimed at breaking the flea life cycle in the surroundings.
+Therefore, it may be necessary to combine animal treatment with environmental treatments aimed at breaking the flea life cycle in the surroundings.
 This can result in a more rapid reduction in the household flea population.
-The product should be administered at monthly intervals when used as part of a treatment strategy for flea allergy dermatitis.
+The veterinary medicinal product should be administered at monthly intervals when used as part of a treatment strategy for flea allergy dermatitis.

-Treatment of ear mite infestation (Otodectes cynotis):
+Treatment of ear mite infestation (Otodectes cynotis)

-A single dose of the product should be administered.
+A single dose of the veterinary medicinal product should be administered.
 A further veterinary examination 30 days after treatment is recommended as some animals may require a second treatment.
 Do not apply directly to the ear canal.

-Treatment of notoedric mange (Notoedres cati):
+Treatment of notoedric mange (Notoedres cati)

-A single dose of the product should be administered.
+A single dose of the veterinary medicinal product should be administered.

 Treatment of the lungworm Eucoleus aerophilus (syn.
-Capillaria aerophila) (adults):

-A single dose of the product should be administered.
+Capillaria aerophila) (adults) A single dose of the veterinary medicinal product should be administered.

-Prevention of Aelurostrongylus abstrusus:
+Prevention of Aelurostrongylus abstrusus

-The product should be administered monthly.
+The veterinary medicinal product should be administered monthly.

-Treatment of Aelurostrongylus abstrusus:
+Treatment of Aelurostrongylus abstrusus

-The product should be administered monthly for three consecutive months.
+The veterinary medicinal product should be administered monthly for three consecutive months.

-Treatment of the eye worm Thelazia callipaeda (adults):
+Treatment of the eye worm Thelazia callipaeda (adults)

-A single dose of the product should be administered.
+A single dose of the veterinary medicinal product should be administered.

-Heartworm prevention (Dirofilaria immitis):
+Heartworm prevention (Dirofilaria immitis)

 Cats in areas endemic for heartworm, or those which have travelled to endemic areas, may be infected with adult heartworms.
-Therefore prior to treatment with the product, the advice provided in section 4.5 should be considered.
-For prevention of heartworm disease, the product must be applied at regular monthly intervals during the time of the year when mosquitoes (the intermediate hosts which carry and transmit heartworm larvae) are present.
-The product may be administered throughout the year or at least 1 month before the first expected exposure to mosquitoes.
+Therefore prior to treatment with the veterinary medicinal product, the advice provided in section 4.5 should be considered.

+For prevention of heartworm disease, the veterinary medicinal product must be applied at regular monthly intervals during the time of the year when mosquitoes (the intermediate hosts which carry and transmit heartworm larvae) are present.
+The veterinary medicinal product may be administered throughout the year.
+The first dose may be given after first possible exposure to mosquitoes, but not more than one month after this exposure.
 Treatment should continue at regular monthly intervals until 1 month after the last exposure to mosquitoes.
 To establish a treatment routine, it is recommended that the same day or date be used each month.
-When replacing another heartworm preventative product in a heartworm prevention programme, the first treatment with the product must be given within 1 month of the last dose of the former medication.
+When replacing another heartworm preventative product in a heartworm prevention programme, the first treatment with the veterinary medicinal product must be given within 1 month of the last dose of the former medication.

 In non-endemic areas there should be no risk of cats having heartworm.
-Therefore they can be treated without special precautions.
+Therefore, they can be treated without special precautions.

-Roundworm and hookworm treatment (Toxocara cati and Ancylostoma tubaeforme):

-In areas endemic for heartworm, monthly treatment may significantly reduce the risk of re-infection caused by the respective roundworms and hookworms.
-In areas nonendemic for heartworm, the product can be used as part of a seasonal prevention programme against fleas and gastrointestinal nematodes.
+Roundworm and hookworm treatment (Toxocara cati and Ancylostoma tubaeforme) In areas endemic for heartworm, monthly treatment may significantly reduce the risk of re-infection caused by the respective roundworms and hookworms.
+In areas non-endemic for heartworm, the product can be used as part of a seasonal prevention programme against fleas and gastrointestinal nematodes.